-Doctors may obtain College sponsorship with exemption from PLAB in order to obtain registration.
+Doctors may obtain College sponsorship in order to obtain registration.
 Doctors making an application for sponsorship following the outcome of a CESR application to GMC should read sections 6a and 6c.
 All other doctors should read section 6a and 6b.